wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 GlobalPtr
 ~~~~~~~~~
-This indicates that a global variable was found that is a pointer to the type.
+This indicates that a global variable was found that is a pointer (or a pointer
+to a pointer) to the type.

 GlobalInstance
 ~~~~~~~~~~~~~~
-This indicates that a global variable was found that is an instance of the type.
+This indicates that a global variable was found that results in the construction of an instance of the type.
+This can be due to a direct instantiation of the type, or some combination of the instantiation for an array of the type, or the type being contained within another structure type that has a global instantiation.
+However, if the contained elements are pointers to types, the instantiation will not cause those types to be marked with this safety flag because they are not being directly instantiated.

 GlobalArray
 ~~~~~~~~~~~